chrischow/booknuggets/_posts/2020-05-28-2020_19-the-infinite-game.md

 This book is about convincing business leaders to live with an "infinite" mindset - to live a life of service - while dissuading them to live with a "finite" mindset - which means trying to get richer or promoted faster than others.
 The key points from the book were:

 1. Adopting an infinite mindset requires five essential practices:
-    1. Advance a Just Cause
+    1. Advance a just cause
-    2. Build Trusting Teams
+    2. Build trusting teams
-    3. Study Your Worthy Rivals
+    3. Study your worthy rivals
-    4. Prepare for Existential Flexibility
+    4. Prepare for existential flexibility
-    5. Demonstrate the Courage to Lead
+    5. Demonstrate the courage to lead
 2. A Just Cause is:
     1. For Something: Affirmative and optimistic
     2. Inclusive: Open to all those who would like to contribute